mosull20/destination-film-ms2/README.md

 ### Project goals
 * This website aims to provide the user with a responsive, intuitive website that is easy to navigate and find relevant information, that the user can interact with to get more information as desired.
-* As a user, they can find out an overview about the various destinations featured, along with links to more information, and a map that shows some points of interest and places to stay in each country.
+* As a user, they can find out an overview about the various destinations featured, along with more details for each country with key locations detailed, and a map that shows the location of those places.
 The user can also get in touch and ask for more information or also make suggestions about other countries or destinations that should be featured on the site in the future.
 * As a site owner, this website is aimed at providing film and tv fans with some inspiration about where they can go to see some locations made famous in various film and tv shows.

 ### User Stories